-— John Raymond Baccki passed away on 8/1/18 at the Albany NY Medical Center.
-John was 67.
+— John Raymond Baccki passed away on August 1st, 2018 at the Albany NY Medical Center.
+He was 67.

 On May 30, 1951, John came into the world in an ordinary manner.
 John then proceeded to spend the next sixty-seven years being anything but ordinary.
 He was kicked out of high school and church for his long hair, earring, and outlandish clothing.
 But confrontation with authority didn’t dampen his unique spirit.
 John spent his entire life blazing his own path and flipping off the world’s injustices